 It's cheaper.
 Though a Consumer Reports survey found that 44% of people surveyed would be willing to spend more money on safer cleaning products, often these products are equal in price or less expensive than traditional cleaners anyway.
 Homeowners can also choose to use inexpensive non-toxic household ingredients, such as vinegar and baking soda, to complete their cleaning tasks - see 6 DIY Non-Toxic Cleaning Recipes from Small Footprint Family for more frugal, do-it-yourself cleaning solutions.

-DID YOU KNOW? - You can unclog a drain using vinegar, baking soda, and water?
-(See "The Good Human" for details.)
+DID YOU KNOW? - You can unclog a drain using vinegar, baking soda, and hot water?
+(See the Martha Stewart page for details.)
 Much cheaper—and much, much better for you and the environment than commercial drain cleaners containing sulfuric acid and lye.

 We've only got one planet.
 A fairly easy way to be kind to Earth—our one and only home planet—is to only use cleaning products you could ingest without having to call 911.
 See How to Clean Your House without Hurting the Planet from Grist Magazine for more green cleaning information from the planet-protecting perspective.